-The RWU Missing Student Policy is enacted pursuant to 20 U.SC. § 1092(j) and 34 C.F.R. § 668.46(h) and is intended to establish the missing student notification policy and procedure for Roger Williams University, including Roger Williams University School of Law, for students who reside in on-campus student housing facilities.
-On-campus student housing facilities shall include all residence halls on the Bristol campus, including Almeida Apartments and Baypoint Residence Hall.
+The RWU Missing Student Policy is enacted pursuant to 20 U.S.C. § 1092(j) and 34 C.F.R. § 668.46(h) and is intended to establish the missing student notification policy and procedure for students who reside in on-campus student housing facilities at Roger Williams University, including Roger Williams University School of Law (collectively, the "University").
+Oncampus student housing facilities shall include all residence halls on the Bristol campus, including Almeida Apartments and Baypoint Residence Hall.